crcdng/interact-ml-classify/README.md

 ### Compatibility

-InteractML is in pre-release alpha, under heavy construction and not ready for production at the moment.
+InteractML is in alpha, still under construction and not yet ready for production at the moment.
 It is for the curious who want to try out and experiment with interactive machine learning.
-The developers strongly recommend to use [release 0.20.4](https://github.com/Interactml/iml-unity/releases/tag/0.20.4) with **Unity 2019.2**.
-For this repo, I have used this setup on a Mac with the Github for Unity plugin.
+This repository is based on [InteractML_Core_v0.20.5]() with **Unity 2019.4 LTS** for  Mac with the Github for Unity plugin.